A 1.431-Competitive Algorithm for Combinatorial Group Testing: Introduction

 \emph{Organization}.
 Recall some previous algorithms and results in \S~\ref{subsec:Preliminaries}, which will be used for subsequent algorithm development and analysis.
 Then detail the up-zig-zag strategy and the symmetric combinatorial algorithm in \S~\ref{sec:algorithm}.
 We go on to analyze the competitive ratio of our new algorithm in \S~\ref{sec:CR}.
 To maintain the coherence of the competitive ratio analysis, we place the proofs of two crucial lemmas (i.e., the parts that detail how to compute the two upper bounds on the number of total tests performed by strategy up-zig-zag) in \S~\ref{sec:upzigzag}.
 Finally, conclude in \S~\ref{sec:Cr}.
-Due to the limit of space, a trivial proof of an observation and a complicated proof of an auxiliary lemma are in Appendix A.
+For the sake of clarity and continuity, some proofs of claims and lemmas are relegated to Appendix A.